 Our teaching staff includes Professor Henrik Syse (member of the Norwegian Nobel Committee and research professor at PRIO), Professor Bernt Hagtvet (one of Norway’s most renowned political scientists and former professor at Yale Univeristy), Associate Professor Hilde Restad (US foreign policy expert, PhD from the University of Virginia), Associate Professor Christopher White (specialist in political theory and British politics, PhD from London School of Economics, LSE), Professor Kjetil Tronvoll (Africa expert and formerly professor of human rights at the University of Oslo).
 For more information about our staff, see our staff presentation.

 Our college also draws on human resources from various sectors, such as the NGO community, the peace research sector, from the military as well as from politics.
 Each semester we welcome international guest lecturers.
-Lectures has been given by Jan Egeland (Director of NRC and former UN Under-Secretary General for Humanitarian Affairs), Kjell Magne Bondevik (former Prime Minister of Norway), Shamil Idriss (CEO of Search for Common Ground), Kai Eide (Ambassador and former UN Special Envoy to Afghanistan), Erik Møse (Supreme Court Justice of Norwya and former President of the International Criminal Tribunal for Rwanda), Professor Raymond Apthorpe (LSE, SOAS), and Barry White (former US Ambassador to Norway) amongst others.
+Lectures has been given by Jan Egeland (Director of NRC and former UN Under-Secretary General for Humanitarian Affairs), Kjell Magne Bondevik (former Prime Minister of Norway), Shamil Idriss (CEO of Search for Common Ground), Kai Eide (Ambassador and former UN Special Envoy to Afghanistan), Erik Møse (Supreme Court Justice of Norway and former President of the International Criminal Tribunal for Rwanda), Professor Raymond Apthorpe (LSE, SOAS), and Barry White (former US Ambassador to Norway) amongst others.

 Over the years, Bjørknes University College has established strong institutional links with other academic and research institutions, such as the renowned Peace Research Institute Oslo (PRIO), The Nobel Institute, Fridtjof Nansen Institute (FNI), The Oslo Center and the Norwegian Refugee Council (NRC).
+We are have institutional partnerships with Mekelle University in Ethiopia and the State University of Zanzibar in Tanzania.

 Bjørknes University College, Oslo, Norway